lazy-media/public/Authentik/Authentik-Installation/Readme.md

 This is created in a Proxmox LXC Container running Ubuntu 22.04.4

-This also assumes you have docker and docker-compose installed.
+This also assumes you have docker and docker compose installed.
 If not, install it.

 You can follow this Guide [Docker Installation](/Docker/Installation/Readme.md)